 This is a ‘superfood’ that reduces cholesterol, prevents heart problems and certain cancers, helps with vision, boosts the immune system, helps with digestion, and aids in clearing toxins.

-While you can give him cooked carrots, it’s best to stick with raw ones which are easy to hand out.
+While you can give him cooked carrots, it’s best to stick with raw ones that are easy to hand out.
 The crunchy texture is also good for the teeth.

 Green beans are also great for your Affenpinscher and Pug Mix.
 They love this as a healthy, low-calorie snack.